statbiophys/OLGA/README.md

 symbolA: list,of,amino,acids,or,codons,separated,by,commas
 symbolB: another,comma,delimited,list
 ```
 etc, where symbolA and symbolB are single characters and aren't one of the protected characters.
-Please see utils.py for more documentation, and the options for the executable functions to see how to call such alphabet files.
+Please see utils.py for more documentation, and the options of the console scripts to see how to call such alphabet files.

 In addition to allowing customization of the 'amino acid' alphabet, we include functions that can parse regular expressions with a limited vocabulary.
-In particular only [] and {} are supported (the symbol for a Kleene star, \*, is reserved for stop codons).
+In particular only [] and {} are supported (the symbol for a Kleene star, \*, must be reserved for stop codons).
 The sequences corresponding to the regular expression can then be enumerated and their Pgens summed.
 Note, this can be slow as Pgen must be computed for each of the enumerated sequences independently.
-If a particular combination of amino acids is being used in a [] frequently consider defining a symbol for that combination and adding it to the alphabet.
+If a particular combination of amino acids is being used in a [] frequently you may consider defining a symbol for that combination and adding it to the alphabet.
 For example the regular expression 'CASS**[ACDEFGHIKLMNPQRSTVWY]**SARPEQFF' will list out 20 sequences, but its Pgen could be computed by considering the single CDR3 sequence 'CASS**X**SARPEQFF' Please see documentation in pgen.py for more info and examples.

 ## Contact